Diagnosis and Treatment of Biceps Tendon Tears at the Elbow in Wake County

 The most common cause of distal biceps tendon tears is sudden injury.
 These tears are rarely associated with other medical conditions.

-Injuries to the biceps tendon at the elbow usually occur when the elbow is forced straight against resistance, and is less commonly injured when the elbow is forcibly bent against a heavy load.
+Injuries to the biceps tendon at the elbow usually occur when the elbow is forced straight against resistance, rather than when the elbow is forcibly bent against a heavy load.
 For example, you may lift a heavy box without realizing how much it weighs.
 You strain your biceps muscles and tendons trying to keep your arms bent, but the weight is too much and forces your arms straight.
 As the stress on your biceps increases, the tendon tears away from the bone.

 There are several risk factors that may contribute to a biceps tendon tear at the elbow, including:

 - Being male, age 30 years or older